cxumol/promptmask/README.md

 > [Ollama](https://ollama.com/) is a popular and straightforward option to run a local OpenAI-compatible LLM API.
 Other options include llama.cpp and vLLM.
 >
 > Don't worry if you don't have a local LLM.
 PromptMask won't restrict a local address.
-You can always point the LLM endpoint to a remote (trusted) address, such as a self-hosted GPU cloud or your trusted AI service provider.
+You can always set a remote (trusted) endpoint as PromptMask's LLM API, such as a self-hosted GPU cloud or your trusted AI service provider.

 ### For General Users: local OpenAI-compatible API Gateway